gfycat/gfycat.js/README.md

 The code is broken down into two files:

-* **gfyCollection.js**: `gfyCollection` calls `gfyCollection.init()` on page load.
+* **gfyCollection.js**: `gfyCollection` calls `gfyCollection.init()` after the script is loaded.
 Its function is to find every Gfycat embed on the page and create a gfyObject for it.
 * **gfyObject.js**:  a `new gfyObject` instance is created for each gfycat embed.
 It contains all of the functions to generate the DOM and manipulate the video.

-`gfyCollection.init` should be called on page load or after `gfyitem` elements appear on the page:
+`gfyCollection.init` should be called on `gfyitem` elements which appear on the page after the page load.

-    if (document.addEventListener) {
-      document.addEventListener("DOMContentLoaded", gfyCollection.init, false);
-    } else {
-        document.attachEvent("onreadystatechange", gfyCollection.init);
-    }

 The default key the embed script looks for is `class="gfyitem"`, or the class specificed in `gfyCollection.init('classname')`.